Police Officer Written Test

 The entire process will require two visits to Myrtle Beach:

 The Myrtle Beach Police Department works hard to prepare new officers for the Academy.
-The department places new officers in a pre-service training program which generally lasts 8-10 weeks.
+The department places new officers in a pre-service training program which includes the first four weeks of the Police Academy Training.
 This program will prepare the new officer on various aspects of the South Carolina Criminal Justice Academy (SCCJA).
 The new officer will attend a legal course, driving course, firearms qualifications, and various other courses.
-Upon completion of our pre-service program, officers will attend the SCCJA in Columbia, SC for a 12-week course to become certified police officers.
+Upon completion of our pre-service program, officers will attend the SCCJA in Columbia, SC for the remaining eight weeks of Academy Training to become certified police officers.

 For additional information on the SCCJA, please visit http://www.sccja.org